 - Add the results of the two trials.

-- Plot the number of students still standing
+- Plot the number of arms still raised

 (sum of trial 1 and trial 2) versus the number of rolls.

 - Add a trendline to your graph.
 Choose the exponential type and

 The trendline fits your data with a function y = A exp(-bx).
 It gives

 you values for the constants A and b.

 - Does this trendline produce a good fit?